Kames, Argyll

-Kames (Camas nam Muclach) is a small village on the Cowal peninsula in Argyll and Bute, Scotland, on the shore of the west arm of the Kyles of Bute.
+Kames (Camas nam Muclach) is a small village on the Cowal Peninsula, in Argyll and Bute, west of Scotland, on the shore of the west arm of the Kyles of Bute.

 Kames is now part of a continuous coastal strip of housing that joins onto Tighnabruaich.
 Kames has a grocery shop (containing a post office, and relaunched under new management as the "Kames Village Store" in late 2016), a church and a hotel.

 The Kames Hotel has views over the west arm of the Kyles of Bute.

 History

 Between 1839 and 1921 the village was involved in the transit of gunpowder that was made in the nearby inland settlement of Millhouse.
 The gunpowder plant owners built a pier and quay for the transport of their products.